ValeryAndreevichPushkarev/PositionalEncoding/README.md

 2b transistors - 80 mb SRAM, control logic and circuits, and so.

+(TPD: switching of transistors in SRAM, and 40-80m transistors in computation module)

+(compare with 1,2 petaOps on Nvidia Ampere)

 TODO:
 Check different methods to merge N to 1 signals like OR. (use pulldown resistors in AND, and so).
 Add signed versions of commands (replace add\sub with one command).